Boating on KOOTENAY LAKE

 This unusual roadside attraction was built from over half a million discarded embalming fluid bottles.

-Built in a cloverleaf pattern with three main rooms, circular shape, 48 feet in length, 24 feet wide, and with the upstairs room, it contains 1,200 sq ft of floor space.
+Built in a cloverleaf pattern with three main rooms, circular in shape, 48 feet in length, 24 feet wide, and with an upstairs room, it contains 1,200 sq ft of floor space.
 The house itself sits upon solid rock.

 Kuskanook.
 This marina is the only good launch site on this section of the lake.
 The parking requires a fee.
 This is 2 km north of Kuskanook PP.